kirisaki-vk/Bandits-OTW-WriteUps/README.md

         $ ssh bandit2@bandit.labs.overthewire.org -p 2220
         ```

-        > The passmord of the user `bandit2` is the one we've found in Level 1.
+        > The password of the user `bandit2` is the one we've found in Level 1.

         - By executing the command `ls` you will find a file named `spaces in this filename`